 This is how such a solution will work:

 proxies with and without a local database, and data retention can be different between all nodes.

 This means a setup like the following is also possible:

-A proxy is a Netdata instance that is receiving metrics from a Netdata, and streams them to another Netdata.
+A proxy is a Netdata node that is receiving metrics from a Netdata node, and streams them to another Netdata node.